nikoganev/API/README.md

 git clone --depth 1 https://github.com/rvm/rvm.git && \
 cd rvm && ./install
 rvm install 2.5.2
+which bundle #Should return a .rvm sub-path which ruby #Should return a .rvm sub-path
 ```

 ### Install gems needed for jekyll